-Now that Myanmar is on the map for travelers, lots of new experiences are being set up.
-Some of our favorites are in the Inle Lake area.
+Now that Myanmar is on the map for travellers, lots of new experiences are being set up.
+Some of our favourites are in the Inle Lake area.
 Lunch with a Danu family in Thay et Pya (Flat Mango) village is a great way to experience Burmese hospitality; for delicious cuisine and beautiful rooms, stay at Viewpoint Eco Lodge, and the Red Mountain vineyard is also nearby, where during February to March you can see the grape harvest.
 We recommend the Pinot Noir.

 Meandering through the backwaters of Mrauk U, our boat’s two-stroke engine spluttered to a halt.
 But, with help from a dozen smiling fisherman, 20 minutes later our engine rallied and we continued upstream — just one example of the hospitality and generosity that you will find in Myanmar.

 In a nutshell